Beth's Career with Animals Officially Began Over 45 Years Ago.

 She began her career in dogs in 1975 as a Veterinary Assistant and later became a Licensed Animal Technician.
 During her years as a Vet Tech, Beth began developing her ability to work with dogs and their owners in many areas including effective communication, behavior modification, health maintenance and physical conditioning.

 It was at this time that she was first asked to work, one-on-one, with clients and their "problem" dogs.
 Beth analyzed inappropriate behaviors and explained why she believed they were being displayed.
 This helped clients understand their dogs - which allowed the successful modification of their dog's actions into appropriate (and much appreciated!) behavior.

-Beth Peterson, Certified Professional Dog Trainer, Delaware Certified Volunteer Administrator, Certified Tellington Method Practitioner, American Kennel Club STAR Puppy, Canine Good Citizen, Community Canine & CGC-Urban Coach & Evaluator, Reiki Master, National Capital Therapy Dogs Delmarva Regional Director, Instructor & Evaluator, Certified Pet First Aid Instructor, Animal Massage student, and past Therapy Dogs Inc. & Delta Society Pet Partners Team Evaluator, and a member of the force-free training group - Pet Professional Guild, is the owner and program director of Positive Pups.
+Beth Peterson, Certified Professional Dog Trainer, Certified Tellington Method Practitioner, American Kennel Club STAR Puppy, Canine Good Citizen, Community Canine & CGC-Urban Coach & Evaluator, AKC Trick Dog instructor and Evaluator; Reiki Master, Delaware Certified Volunteer Administrator, National Capital Therapy Dogs Delmarva Regional Director, Instructor & Evaluator, Certified Pet First Aid Instructor, Animal Massage student, past Therapy Dogs Inc. & Delta Society Pet Partners Team Evaluator, and a member of the force-free training group - Pet Professional Guild, is the owner and program director of Positive Pups.

 What and Why we use Positive Reinforcement